UPDATED February 2017

 - Legacy carriers (examples: American, United, British Airways): One-way tickets on these major airlines can be a little more or a lot more than half the price of a round-trip fares.

 The one-way price is cheaper, but not by much.

 The one-way fare costs a lot more than round-trip.

 - Spirit: Baltimore to Chicago

-Price difference: One-way is exactly half the round-trip/return fare
+One-way is exactly half the round-trip/return fare

-- Ryanair: Dublin to London
+- Ryanair: London to Dublin

 What to Do If Itinerary is Uncertain

 Many airlines around the world charge a change fee to cancel any part of a flight (unless you purchase the significantly more expensive refundable fare).
-In the U.S., change fees range up to $200.
+In the U.S., change fees cost up to $200.
 If you’re not sure you need a one-way or round-trip ticket, some things to consider: